La Adelita: The different depictions of la Adelita

+In other forms of art, such as dance, la Adelita is represented for who she was: brave and heroic.
+The folkloric dance "las Adelitas" is only performed by women, and is extremely popular in Chicano festivals.

 Women after the war

 After the Mexican Revolution, different things happened to the women who worked in the war.
 Many soldaderas returned to their hometowns and everyday lives with their husbands if they were still alive.
 While others, such as Amelio (Amelia) Robles, continued living as a man after the war was over.
 Others moved to Mexico City, such as Garcia Magallanes and Palancares, to continue a life of adventure.
 Some female soldiers got government veterans' pensions after the war.
 However, many could not get pensions, despite many petitions to the Mexican government.
 When Garcia Magallanes attempted to get a pension for her duties in the military, she was mocked.
 Because of the strict gender roles and values deeply embedded in Mexican society, some of these female fighters were not accepted back into their hometowns.
 People were uncomfortable with the fact that women had fought in the war and did not want to acknowledge that that had happened.
 Some women who did not feel welcome in Mexico any longer immigrated to California (United States).
 Women like Villasana Lopez and Angela Jimenez left Mexico before the revolution was even over in an attempt to escape the violence of the end of the revolution.
 So many women immigrated that Angela Jimenez was able to form La Organizacion de Veteranos de la Revolución de 1910–1920.